 Gynecomastia surgery is the surgical removal of breast tissue and fatty tissue.
 This can be done through incisions or through liposuction procedures.
-If incisions are required, Dr. Appel will make an effort to hide those scars at the edges of the areola.
-Dr. Appel will discuss your options and explain the results you can expect from each.
+If incisions are required, our surgeons will make an effort to hide those scars at the edges of the areola.
+Our surgeons will discuss your options and explain the results you can expect from each.

 What does gynecomastia surgery involve?